neulab/ExplainaBoard/docs/task_summarization.md

 * `--system_outputs`: denote the path of system outputs.
 Multiple one should be separated by space, for example, system1 system2
 * `--dataset`: optional, denotes the dataset name
-* `--metrics`: optional, different metrics should be separated by space
+* `--metrics`: optional, different metrics should be separated by space.
+See [more supported metrics](https://github.com/neulab/ExplainaBoard/blob/main/docs/supported_tasks.md#summarization)
 * `report.json`: the generated analysis file with json format.
 Tips: you can use a json viewer like [this one](http://jsonviewer.stack.hu/) or Python's `python -m json.tool` to convert the JSON into a prettified and readable format.